-We all have different facial features, body types, and coloring.
-There are also considerable differences in female external genitalia, known as the vulva.
+Everyone has different facial features, body types, and coloring.
+There are also differences in female external genitalia, known as the vulva.

 The vulva contains two sets of skin folds, or lips.
 The large outer folds are called the labia majora.
 The smaller, inner folds are the labia minora.

 In most women, the labia aren’t symmetrical.
 It’s not at all unusual for one side to be larger, thicker, or longer than the other.
-There’s a wide spectrum of shapes and sizes that fall under the category of “normal.”
+There’s a wide spectrum of shapes and sizes as well.

-Either way, it doesn’t mean that you have a medical issue.
+Either way, labial hypertrophy doesn’t mean that you have a medical issue.
 Most women will never have a problem due to the size or shape of their labia.

-If you have mild labial hypertrophy, chances are you’ll barely notice it.
+If you have mild labial hypertrophy, you may not notice it.
 Labia minora, however, are much more sensitive than the protective labia majora.
 That’s why enlarged labia minora can cause a few difficulties.
 Labial hypertrophy can cause a noticeable bulge in your clothing, especially when you’re wearing a bathing suit.

 Other symptoms of labial minora hypertrophy include: